intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 ### Getting started with a FP32 Model
 By using an existing sample, users can easily understand how to change their own Keras* model.

-First, create an environment and install Tensorflow*
+First, create an environment and install TensorFlow
 ```bash
 conda create -n tf_latest python=3.8 -c intel
 source activate tf_latest